Return to Bratbike home 1-800-BRATBIK

 Diners and casual places

 Top o' the Hill Grill, al fresco barbecue on Putney Rd. just up the hill from the Marina.
-We honestly can't remember any other place in the area quite like this.
+We honestly can't remember any other place quite like this.
 It's a barbecue shack with a really nice deck and attached alpine chalet, all perched (literally) overlooking the West River and Retreat Meadows.
 The food is quite good, and they have a mobile unit if you want a catering job done.

 Even though we have known Jonathan, the proprietor, for years, we hadn't made it to this, his latest venture until one of our customers insisted we go and offered to buy us a meal.
 We're really glad he did, because Heidi's Favorite is a tempeh & veggie burrito-style sandwich in a flavored flour tortilla, and it's definitely worth the trip.